FREQUENTLY ASKED QUESTIONS

 “As a part of this hub, are there opportunities for collaboration between independent consultants and firms on projects?”

 Yes!
-Right now, we we introduce experts in our network to each other.
+Right now, we introduce experts in our network to each other.
 They typically reach out to us when they need someone with a specific skill set to round off a team or need some additional capacity.

 Additionally, collaboration can emerge during the project itself.
 Projects sometimes take on additional dimensions while they are in progress that require additional skill sets, or you may come across specific challenges that they would like to hash out with a peer.
 The Catalyst:Ed team is always happy to answer questions you might have, or to put you in touch with other senior experts who have actionable insights to offer you based on their personal experience.

-“What happens if the client is satisfied and wants to pursue other projects with the expert - or wants to recommend the expert to other orgs - to what extent do experts interface with Catalyst:Ed and The DEI Expert Hub in that process?”
+“What happens if the client is satisfied and wants to pursue other projects with the expert - or wants to recommend the expert to other organizations - to what extent do experts interface with Catalyst:Ed and The DEI Expert Hub in that process?”

 Catalyst:Ed’s only expectation is that we are kept informed about continuing relationships.
 We want to know so we can better understand and report to others about the impact the DEI providers in our network are having on the field.